Anatoly Kazmirchuk, Ukraine Armed Forces Medical Forces Commander

 - My final question is about you plans for the coming year.

 - Well, you know, for every Ukrainian citizen, the plan No. 1 is for the war to end with our victory and as soon as possible.
 And, of course, our Medical Service must be ready to face whatever challenges may come in providing high-quality medical care.
 I mean to say that the work related to personnel, skill management and training must continue.
 Because we all understand, that it will be very difficult without properly trained personnel.
 This is also about the search for new methods of treatment, transition to the latest technologies, teamwork with partners, medical supplies, expanding the possibilities for patients to get treatment abroad.
 We can talk about this for a very long time.
-It would not be fair to say that our service functions effectively until there are no current work problems left in all areas of activity, until all of them are solved, because we have all the necessary resources in place -- human, professional, material and technical -- to achieve this goal.
+It would not be fair to say that our service is functioning effectively until there are no current work problems left in all areas of activity, until all of them are solved, because we have all the necessary resources in place -- human, professional, material and technical -- to achieve this goal.

 Interviewed by Iryna Kozhuhar